quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part65_23ptl9.7Nonline.md

 #### Addressing the Curse of Dimensionality

-Background context: Memory-based methods require memory proportional to the dimensionality \( k \) of the state space, unlike parametric methods which may need exponential memory for a tabular approach.
+Background context: Memory-based methods require memory proportional to the dimensionality $k$ of the state space, unlike parametric methods which may need exponential memory for a tabular approach.

 :p How do memory-based methods help address the curse of dimensionality?
 ??x
-Memory-based methods help address the curse of dimensionality by requiring memory that scales linearly with the number of examples stored, rather than exponentially in the dimensions \( k \) of the state space.
+Memory-based methods help address the curse of dimensionality by requiring memory that scales linearly with the number of examples stored, rather than exponentially in the dimensions $k$ of the state space.
 This makes them more efficient and scalable compared to tabular or parametric approaches. x??

 ---